aiops/docs/docs/get_started/installation.md

 We provide all logsight.ai services as [Docker Images](https://hub.docker.com/orgs/logsight/repositories) which you can spin up with docker-compse.
 All compose, configuration and utility script files are located in the ```docker-compose``` directory.

 The easiest way to do the installation is to run the utility script ```install.sh```.
-You need to accept the EULA when installing logsight.ai by setting ```accept-license``` as the only command line argument for the script:
+You need to accept the EULA when installing logsight.ai by setting ```accept-license``` as the only command line argument for the script.

 ```bash
 ./docker-compose/install.sh accept-license
 ```

 The script will prompt for an Elasticsearch and a PostgreSQL password.
-Alternatively, it is possible to set the following environment variables before running the script:
+Alternatively, it is possible to set the following environment variables before running the script.

 ```bash
 export ELASTICSEARCH_PASSWORD=<set a password>